minblock/satcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [SatelliteTalk](https://satellitetalk.io/) forums.
+* Discuss on the [SatcoinTalk](https://satcointalk.io/) forums.
-* Discuss general Satellite development on #satellite-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=satellite-dev).
+* Discuss general Satcoin development on #satcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=satcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)